• Skip to primary navigation

 english sherry trifle served in a trifle dish on a floral linen

-Growing up my mother made three desserts most often; sticky toffee pudding, bread and butter pudding, and this trifle.
+Growing up my mother made three English dessert recipes often; sticky toffee pudding, bread and butter pudding, and this trifle.
 And if we were lucky we had two of them on the same night!
+Our family clearly loves a good dessert recipe.

-Often times you will find a delicious English Sherry Trifle at Christmas dinner tables!
-Alongside my Gingerbread bundt cake for us!
+Often times you will find a delicious English Sherry Trifle at Christmas dinner tables after we've had some Pork Pies!
+Alongside Christmas Pudding for us!

 Usually, strawberries, blackberries, raspberries, and blueberries are common fruit to use in a trifle.
 Some use sliced bananas as well!